 Northern Ireland's first motorway service area has a smart building and has proven popular, albeit a bit cramped.

 Catering: The Bakewell, Burger King Drive Thru, Chopstix Noodle Bar, Greggs, Lavazza, Subway Shops: Off Licence Main Amenities: Children's Play Area, Revolution Self Service Launderette, Picnic Area, Showers, Tourist Information Hotel: none Charging Points: ESB ecar NI Forecourt: Applegreen

 Further information is not available, pleaseif you know.

 Trivia and History

-Northern Ireland only has two motorways of any significance, and even they quickly run out, so it's no surprise that the Northern Ireland Roads Service maintained that there was no need for any services.
+Northern Ireland only has two motorways of any significance, and even those two quickly run out, so it's no surprise that the Northern Ireland Roads Service had insisted that there was no need for any service areas on their motorways.